-Digital communication, touchless, or low touch access control, and automated bookings are some of the benefits of the various technology solutions out there.
-You can also think of technology in terms of software management platforms that give you valuable insights into how, when, and by whom your space is being used.
-This will also allow you to have better visibility over your revenue streams, how much each one is affected by COVID-19, and predict any trends of recovery.
+You can also think of technology in terms of coworking management software.
+The coworking management software can give you valuable insights into how, when, and by whom your space is being used.
+It will also allow you to have better visibility on your revenue streams, how much each one is affected by COVID-19, and predict any trends of recovery.

 We hope this information helps you to gain more clarity about how to safely reopen your coworking space.
 We’ll be updating the post regularly with new ideas, so stay tuned.
 Also, expect more resources relevant to this topic like: